Teaching in the Context of Generative AI

 Academic Technology Solutions offers three workshops about generative AI tools, which are designed to cover a range of familiarity with and pedagogical orientations toward this technology and its role in teaching and learning.
 Interested instructors can review the options below and find the next available session on the ATS workshop schedule.

-Meet The Generative AI Moment With Authentic Learning
+Meet the Generative AI Moment with Authentic Learning

 Generative AI And Academic Integrity: Some Considerations